muquit/privategpt/README.md

 # Screenshot of the web ui

 A response for a question about one of the documents.
-Sources shows the chunks found in the similarity search.
-The chunks are tthen sent to LLM and the model summerized the chunks as reponse at the top.
+Sources show the chunks found in the similarity search in the database.
+The chunks are then sent to the locall LLM and the model summerized the chunks as reponse at the top.

 ![dracula](./screenshots/dracula.png)